-Recommended Text: N. Gregory Mankiw, Principles of Economics, $6^{\text{th}}$ edition.
-While this is the latest edition, feel free to use the $5^{\text{th}}$ , as the differences between editions are minor.
+Recommended Text: N. Gregory Mankiw, Principles of Economics, 7th edition.
+While this is the latest edition, feel free to use the 6th or 5th, as the differences between editions are minor.
 Please note that chapter and page references may differ across editions.
+Note: While student stores has mistakenly labeled the textbook as required, it is only highly recommended.